Lexington Nursing Home Abuse Lawyer

 The decision to place your loved one in the care of a nursing home facility is never easy but is often a move made out of care and love.
 No matter how much we might want to keep a parent or grandparent at home, the average person does not have the requisite medical knowledge or experience to care for an aging family member.
 Sadly, the trust that we place in nursing facilities is sometimes misplaced.
 If your loved one was harmed at their assisted living facility, contact Thomas Law Offices today.
 This is your chance to speak with a Lexington nursing home abuse lawyer.

 Kentucky law generally only gives elderly nursing home residents who suffered abuse just one year to take action against a long-term care facility that harmed them.
 This ill-treatment can have a severe impact on these victims’ lives, including shortening it.
+You have the power to help your loved one and put a stop to nursing home abuse.
+Thomas Law Offices is here to guide you through this process.
+When you contact our office, we’ll schedule a free case evaluation.

 During this meeting, you’ll have the opportunity to speak one-on-one with a nursing home abuse attorney.
 We’ll discuss what legal action is at your disposal and how you can help your loved one recover compensation for their related medical expenses and other financial, physical, and emotional damages.
 So, if you’re ready to learn more about your rights, contact us to schedule that free case review now.